 Valldemossa is a beautiful small town in the mountains.
 It is very quaint with gorgeous stone streets, and flower pots outside all of the little homes.
 No road is straight, and it makes for lovely photos.

-It gets very busy in the high season, so go after 4 PM, and do a quick walk off of the main roads to get a real sense of the place.
+It gets very busy in the high season, so go early in the morning or after 4 PM and do a quick walk off of the main roads to get a real sense of the place.

 3. Southern white sand beaches

 Opposite from the north west where the island is very mountainous, the south is flat, with large, long white sand beaches.
 Gorgeous, just in a different way.

 The Spanish are famous for their tapas, so it is mandatory to go out to one of the many patios and sample all the little tapas dishes.
 The city center area of Palma is perfect to find these locations.

 The patios are charming; a perfect spot for people watching and there's often musicians playing near by.
 Pssst, get the dates wrapped in bacon, they are delish!